LukasJansen100/Portfolio-S3/proof/web-application.md

 - Moderated User Testing
 - Unmoderated User Testing

+You can find more information about the front-end design [here](https://github.com/IPS3-DB04-Teun-Mos-Lukas-Jansen/Documentation/wiki/Documentation-Front-End#designs)

 ## Full-stack
 ### What is full-stack developement?
 [w3schools](https://www.w3schools.com/whatis/whatis_fullstack.asp) has the following description of a full stack developer: